BimmerGestalt/AAIdrive/README.md

   - The main menu entries' icons and text can't be altered, and so do not look exactly correct
   - The individual music source icons may not be fully functional, but they do switch the active music source
   - Android Oreo disabled Android Open Accessory Protocol 2 audio output, which is required to play audio over the app's USB connection in model years 2014-2017.
 Please listen over Bluetooth audio and use this app as a control interface.
-  - Some Android Auto music apps enforce a whitelist of clients, preventing this app from launching them or browsing their libraries.
+  - Some Android Auto music apps enforce a list of allowed client apps, preventing this app from launching them or browsing their libraries.
 However, once they are running, they can be controlled.
 For example, these popular music apps can not be launched, they must be started manually:
     - Amazon Music
     - Audible
     - Bandcamp